Macedonian Ruins

 2) Judgement or Revelation? - You will desire to control your husband, but he will rule over you.”
 Genesis 3:16 (NET)

 Eve received two consequences for her act.
 Was the first a judgement or a move toward healing for her physically (explained below), i.e., she would now experience pain in childbirth?
-The second was a revelation of the future effect her action would have on her relationship with her man.
+The second was to reveal what future impact her action would have on her relationship with her husband—conflict and frustration.

 1) Pain in Childbirth

-What was the purpose of putting a painful childbirth on Eve, and on all women thereafter?
-Was it punishment or was there a purpose?
-Punishment for the billions of women that followed Eve and for Eve's transgression seems to me to be vindictive and not in the nature of Father.
+What was the purpose of putting a painful childbirth on Eve and all women thereafter?
+Was it punishment, or was there a purpose?
+If it were punishment for the billions of women who followed Eve because of her transgression, it would seem to me to be vindictive and not in the nature of Father.

 There may well have been a higher purpose.

-Eve's transgression harmed the nature of women that when Adam followed impacted all of man thereafter.
-We call it the sin nature, the flesh, the old man, etc. It's that part in us that wants to be gods, to rule over others around us, to do what is right in our own eyes.
+Eve's transgression harmed the character of women that, when Adam followed, impacted all of mankind thereafter.
+We call it the fallen nature, the flesh, the old man, etc. It's that part in us that wants to be gods, to rule over those around us, to do what is right in our own eyes.

-We see in Sarah, Abraham's wife, this sin nature at work.
-God promised Abraham that he would be the father of many children.
+We see this fallen nature at work in Sarah, Abraham's wife.
+God promised Abram that he would be the father of many children.
 As his wife, and while still barren, Sarah took it upon herself to 'give' Hagar to Abraham so he could have children.
-This act resulted in a race that continues to be an affliction to all Abraham’s children.
+And Abraham "listened to the voice of" Sarah.
+This act resulted in a nation-to-nation conflict that continues to afflict all of Abraham’s children today.

-This nature/desire to dominate people and situations robs women of the harmony and joy in relationships that God designed.
+This nature/desire to dominate people and situations is not only destructive to relationships, but it also robs women of the harmony and joy that God intended.

 In 1 Timothy 2:14-15, Paul writes:

-And it was not Adam who was deceived, but the woman who was deceived and fell into transgression.
-Women, however, will be saved through childbearing, if they continue in faith, love, and holiness, with self-control.
-(BSB)
+For Adam was formed first, then Eve.
+And Adam was not deceived, but the woman being deceived, fell into transgression.
+Nevertheless she will be saved in childbearing if they continue in faith, love, and holiness, with self-control.
+(NKJV)

-As a pastoral counsellor, I learned that the only way to achieve a healing change of character was through the experience of a "significant emotional event" (Massey).
-Where Paul writes of women being 'saved' through childbirth, we have the Greek word sōzō, which can also mean "heal, preserve, save (self), do well, be (make) whole."
+While a pastoral counsellor, I learned that the only way to achieve a lasting change of character was through the experience of a "significant emotional event" (Massey).
+Where Paul writes of women being 'saved' in or through childbirth, this is the Greek word sōzō, which can also mean "heal, preserve, save (self), do well, be (make) whole."

 I would posit that God had/has a good purpose in the pain of childbirth.
-The experience could be that "significant emotional event."
-The trauma of the pain followed by a lifelong change from self-sufficiency to self-sacrifice, nurturing, and loving service to a very needy baby would be the catalyst to initiate a change back into the role that the Potter intended for this vessel (Romans 9:21).
-I suggest it's an initiating factor because Paul adds, "if they continue in faith, love, and holiness, with self-control."
+That experience could be that "significant emotional event."
+The willingness to submit to the trauma of the pain, followed by a lifestyle change from self-sufficiency to self-sacrifice in nurturing and lovingly serving a very needy baby, could be the catalyst to initiate a character/nature change.
+This change is from the desire to rule back into the role that the Potter of Romans 9:21 intended, that of serving of serving.
+I suggest it's an initiating factor in that Paul adds, "if they continue in faith, love, and holiness, with self-control," which suggests that the old nature continues to try to assert itself.

 2) Relating to Her Husband

 Some versions read, “Yet your desire will be for your husband.”
 Having a desire for your husband seems lacking as a divine revelation since there was no one else with whom Eve could relate.
-The key hinges on the unique Aramaic word translated here as, 'desire.'2 It occurs only three times in scripture (here, Genesis 4:7, and Song of Solomon 7:10).
+The key hinges on the unique Aramaic word translated here as 'desire.'
+It occurs only three times in scripture (here, Genesis 4:7 and Song of Solomon 7:10).

 "And if you do not do well, sin is crouching at the door; and its desire is for you, but you must master it.”
 Genesis 4:7

-The implication here is that it was sin's desire for Cain to harm Abel.
-It was Cain's responsibility to master or overpower, that desire.
+The implication is that it was sin's desire for Cain to harm Abel.
+It was Cain's responsibility to master or overpower that desire.
 The New English Translation (NET) and New Living Translation (NLT), “ Sin is crouching at the door, eager to control you.
-But you must subdue it and be its master.” is congruent with God’s directive that Cain "But you must subdue it and be its master", i.e. do not let it control you.
+But you must subdue it and be its master.” is congruent with God’s directive that Cain "But you must subdue it and be its master," i.e. do not let it control you.
 This understanding—that desire refers to the desire to control her 'ruler'—is in line with the frequent New Testament injunction that the wife submits to her husband.
-This is not a case of women being required to submit to men.
+This is not a case where women are required to submit to men in general.

 Applying that deduction to God's judgement against Eve, some versions use the conjunction ‘but’ to infer a conflict between her ‘desire’ and God’s directive that “he will rule.”
 Other translations have interpreted this verse as: